What we do

 All staff members are IATA certified to ship biological specimens and serves as a point of contact for addressing laboratory specimen related concerns.
 Team members function in lab and office areas dedicated to clinical research activities.
 Additionally, CRLS staff facilitates specimen testing and reporting, provide budgets, and review studies for lab implementation for clinical trials at Roswell Park.

 The CRLS team is comprised of two labs.
-The labs are located in the Gratwick Basic Science Building, which is dedicated to tissue management and in the Cell & Virus Building which manages non-tissue specimen.
+The labs are located in Gratwick Basic Science Building, which is dedicated to tissue management and in the Cell & Virus Building which manages non-tissue specimen.

 CRLS performs the following tasks: